stanford-oval/genie-toolkit/doc/thingpedia-device-intro.md

 ## Device Metadata

-In addition to a device package, each device specification published on ThingPedia must include some metadata, called a _device manifest_, which will parsed by ThingPedia to generate the web UI.
+In addition to a device package, each device specification published on Thingpedia must include some metadata, called a _device manifest_, which will parsed by Thingpedia to generate the web UI.

 The manifest contains: